-When ELTs are used as tyre-derived fuels (TDF) they often displace coal.
-The table below shows the energy content per tonne and scope 1 emissions from combustions of TDF and coal.
+When ELT are used as tyre-derived fuels (TDF) they often displace coal.
+Table 2 shows the energy content per tonne and scope 1 emissions from combustions of TDF and coal.

 Table 2: Emissions from solid fuel combusted (DCCEEW, 2022)